devgregw/Team3aniMaL/README.md

 To download the image dataset view this link: https://drive.google.com/open?id=1_aKkNb15ZWnGHbUpcpShYuiCSZleaH6J

 Once the \_base.zip file has been downloaded, extract it the keras_model folder provided in this repository.
-Or you may place it anywhere in your preferred directory.
-However, be aware you will need to adjust your paths in the python files to acommodate for the different image paths.
+The images must be in the working directory that contains all the program that require the images.
+The directories should be structured like this: working_directory(keras_model)/\_base/..
 #### Running ml_average_dimension.py
 To gather the average dimension of all the images in a directory please adjust the following lines:
 - Line 6: Change the directory to the absolute directory path containing the \_base folder that you extracted.